1 teaspoon pumpkin pie spice*

 Place pork chops into greased 9-inch square baking pan; top each with apple slice and about 1/3 cup stuffing mixture.

-Cover; bake 20-25 minutes or until pork chops are tender and stuffing is heated through.
+Cover; bake 20-25 minutes or until pork internal temperature reaches 145ºF and stuffing is heated through.

 Combine remaining apple juice, remaining butter and brown sugar in 1-quart saucepan.
 Cook over medium heat until mixture comes to a boil; boil 1 minute.